openebs-archive/openebs-docs/docs/upgrade.md

    kubectl apply -f https://openebs.github.io/charts/openebs-operator-0.8.2.yaml
    ```

-   This will upgrade all OpenEBS components to latest image.

-   **Note:** If you have customized it for your cluster, you have to download the 0.8.2 openebs-operator.yaml using below command and customize it again.
+   **Note:** If you have customized it for your cluster, then you have to download the 0.8.2 openebs-operator.yaml using below command and customize it again.

    ```
    wget https://openebs.github.io/charts/openebs-operator-0.8.2.yaml